-AD 18’s Active BOM, shown in the figure above, gives you access to real-time supplier data and information for your products that enables you to predict potential component shortages and avert any interruption in manufacturing and production.
+Altium Designer’s Active BOM, shown in the figure above, gives you access to real-time supplier data and information for your products that enables you to predict potential component shortages and avert any interruption in manufacturing and production.
 This capability coupled with the advantages for initial component selection make Active BOM the premier tool for real-time PCB components list management.

 - Access to real-time data allows you to make the best component selections for your design.